-The draft Knightsbridge Neighbourhood Plan includes policies on a range of matters including character, heritage, community uses, retail, offices, housing, cultural uses, transport and the environment.
+The draft Knightsbridge Neighbourhood Plan (the 'Plan') includes policies on a range of matters including character, heritage, community uses, retail, offices, housing, cultural uses, transport and the environment.

 If adopted, it will become part of Westminster’s statutory development plan and will be used alongside the Council’s own planning documents and the Mayor’s London Plan in determining planning applications in the Knightsbridge Neighbourhood Area.